harriedegroot/nl.hdg.mqtt/README.md

 #### Birth & Last Will
 The MQTT Hub is able to broadcast a `birth` message on startup and a `last will` message on shutdown.
 This can be used by external applications to act on the Hub availability (`online`/`offline`).

-#### MQTT Device
-An MQTT Device is available to control external MQTT devices from within Homey.
-This device can be added via the 'add Device' wizard.
-Select a custom device class and add functionality by adding capabilities mapped to MQTT topics.

 ## Change Log
 Can be found here: [CHANGE_LOG.md](/CHANGE_LOG.md).